exequiel09/fastify-angular-universal/README.md

 Add it to you project with `register` and pass the required options.

-Follow the tutorial on how to perform SSR in Angular with Angular CLI [here](https://github.com/angular/angular-cli/wiki/stories-universal-rendering) ONLY UNTIL step 3.
+Follow the tutorial on how to perform SSR in Angular with Angular CLI [here][link-angular-cli-universal-rendering] ONLY UNTIL step 3.

-For the steps 4 and onwards use the following `server.ts` or check out the [`server.ts`](https://github.com/exequiel09/fastify-angular-universal/blob/master/test-app/server.ts) in the test-app directory
+For the steps 4 and onwards use the following `server.ts` or check out the [`server.ts`][link-server-ts] in the test-app directory

 ```typescript
 // These are important and needed before anything else